-This report details annual security reporting requirements for The Geisinger Commonwealth School of Medicine for the 2020-2021 academic year (July 1, 2020 through June 30, 2021).
-The statistics in this report cover the years 2018, 2019 and 2020.
+This report details annual security reporting requirements for The Geisinger Commonwealth School of Medicine for the 2021-2022 academic year (July 1, 2021, through June 30, 2022).
+The statistics in this report cover the years, 2019, 2020 and 2021.
 This report covers the six campus locations in Pennsylvania: North Campus - Scranton, South Campus - Wilkes-Barre, Central Campus - Danville, Doylestown Campus and Guthrie Campus, Sayre.
-In addition, the Central Campus in Danville uses Geisinger Holy Spirit as a learning Environment.
 This report also covers the New Jersey Campus at AtlantiCare Hospital in Atlantic City, New Jersey.
+A West campus at Lewistown Hospital opened in July of 2022.
+This campus will be added to the 2022-2023 Annual Security report.